guigrpa/giu/README.md

 isDate()
 ```

 As we saw above, some of these validators are automatically enabled for certain components, e.g. `isDate()` in DateInputs and `isNumber()` in NumberInputs.
-However, you can include them in your `validators` list for customization (e.g. i18n), as you'll see next.
+However, you can include them in your `validators` list for customisation (e.g. i18n), as you'll see next.

 #### Custom validators

-Customize a predefined validator by passing it an additional argument upon instantiation.
+Customise a predefined validator by passing it an additional argument upon instantiation.
 This argument can be a string or a function returning the desired error message (e.g. for i18n) based on the following arguments:

 * Default error message
 * Current (internal) input value